Mohammadjamiu/tahugo_updated/content/misce-post/business-ideas-for-students-in-nigeria.md

 title: 45+ Lucrative Business Ideas for Nigerian Students in 2024
 slug: business ideas for students in nigeria
 postdate: May 23, 2023
 description: Are you a student in Nigeria looking for profitable business opportunities to make money?
-Here are lucrative business idea for you
+Here are lucrative business ideas for you.
 categorylabel: Productivity and Writings
 categories: '["Productivity and Writings"]'
 image: /images/firmbee-com-spvhcbuki6e-unsplash-1-.webp